The St. Andrews Links Trophy – 2016 Preview & Results

 Prizes and Awards

 The Low Amateur began receiving the Silver Cup in 1952.
-The Low Amateur also attends both the television and patron prize presentations.
+The Low Amateur also receives a gold medal and attends both the television and patron prize presentations.

 Frank Stranahan’s 1953 Silver Cup (Photo: Green Jacket Auctions)